joaosouza1/frontend-test/STORY.md

 I'll fetch Yelp API data with SWR: https://swr.vercel.app

 It's a very handy data fetching hook with a local cache that works with REST and GraphQL.
 It removes the need for Redux in most cases (or any other local store).

+One very nice feature of SWR is `mutate`.
+You can pre-fill an endpoint response with data you already have locally.
+In this app, it makes visiting a restaurant page feel immediate, since we can pre-fill some information from the index page.